-This plan of management was prepared by staff of the Byron Coast Area, Northern Rivers Region of the NSW National Parks and Wildlife Service (NPWS), part of the Office of Environment and Heritage.
-Valuable information and comments were provided by the Bundjalung of Byron Bay (Arakwal) people, ecologist David Milledge and botanist Annette McKinley.
+This plan of management is based on a draft plan prepared by staff of the Byron Coast Area, Northern Rivers Region of the NSW National Parks and Wildlife Service (NPWS), part of the Office of Environment and Heritage.

+Valuable information and comments were provided by the Arakwal, ecologist David Milledge and botanist Annette McKinley.
 Southern Cross University student Megan Vynne prepared an early preliminary draft of the plan.

-Front Cover: Lowland rainforest, Hayters Hill Nature Reserve, (Dianne Mackey, NPWS).
+Cover photograph of lowland rainforest in Hayters Hill Nature Reserve by Dianne Mackey, NPWS.